 You can store leftover mashed potatoes in an airtight container in the fridge for up to 3 days.
 Place the container in the bottom of the fridge to keep it as cold as possible.

 To freeze, scoop the potatoes into a baking sheet lined with parchment and place in the freezer.
-Once they’re frozen, transfer to a ziptop plastic bag, seal and refreeze for up to 2 months.
+Once they’re frozen, store them in portions in individual ziptop plastic bags, seal them, and refreeze for up to 2 months.

 Can I make sous vide mashed potatoes ahead of time?